-The current environment is subject to rapid change and to the extent that certain effects of COVID-19 are not fully incorporated into the model calculations, increased temporary quantitative and qualitative adjustments have been considered and applied where necessary.
-This includes borrower credit scores, industry and geography specific COVID-19 impacts, payment support initiatives introduced by the Credit Union, the governments, and the persistence of the economic shutdown, the effects of which are not yet fully reflected in the quantitative models.
+The current environment is subject to rapid change and to the extent that certain effects of inflation, increased interest rates and COVID-19 are not fully incorporated into the model calculations, increased temporary quantitative and qualitative adjustments have been considered and applied where necessary.
 The Credit Union has performed certain additional qualitative portfolio and loan level assessment if significant changes in credit risk were identified.